chris-moreton/concourse-pipeline-controller/README.md

-# Netsensia Concourse Pipeline
+# Netsensia Opinionated Pipeline

 ![Core Pipeline](images/pipeline.png)

 A Concourse pipeline that creates and manages pipelines for other projects.

-## What problems are we solving here?

-I have multiple projects within my GitHub organisation, and I want them to share the same deployment pipeline without having to copy and paste the pipeline configuration to each repository.

-I want developers to be able to

-* Get a deployment pipeline running for an application with close to zero effort
-* Add new jobs to an application pipeline in their repository and have the new configuration applied automatically (see [Extending the Pipeline](#ExtendingPipeline))

-I want the pipeline to
+By adding your project to [repositories.yml](https://github.com/chris-moreton/concourse-pipeline-controller/blob/master/repositories.yml), a pipeline will be created that will:

-* Build infrastructure automatically for testing and production environments
+* Build infrastructure for testing and production environments
 * Carry out unit and integration tests
 * Perform blue/green deployments with smoke tests
 * Determine the environment variables from a vault
-* Detect the application framework and deploy accordingly (currently it supports Java and NodeJS)
+* Detect the application framework and deploy accordingly (currently it supports Java, NodeJS and PHP)

-Assuming an existing Concourse instance has been initialised with this pipeline and configured for a particular GitHub account, all a developer need do is add the name of their project to [repositories.yml](https://github.com/chris-moreton/concourse-pipeline-controller/blob/master/repositories.yml).
+## Before You Start

+The following are assumed:

+* Your organisation has a Concourse instance, set up to run the Opinionated Pipeline.
+The Netsensia Concourse instance is at https://concourse.wonderpath.com.
+* The GitHub repository for your application is within the same organisation for which the Opinionated Pipeline is configured

+If this is not the case, you can read about how to set up the Opinionated Pipeline in the wiki under [Creating Your Own Pipeline Controller](https://github.com/chris-moreton/concourse-pipeline-controller/wiki/Creating-Your-Own-Pipeline-Controller).

 ## Using the Pipeline Controller